-(a) Other than those in counties listed below, pProjects with 9% Tax Credits which meet the Agency's loan criteria are eligible for the Workforce Housing Loan Program (WHLP).
-As required under the legislation, Tthese criteria support the financing of projects similar to those created under G.S.
-105-129.42. the legacy state tax credit program.
-Applications in the following Metro counties may not list WHLP as a funding source.
-For any application outside of the Metro counties with a commitment of local funds, the combination of local funds plus WHLP requested may not exceed the initial WHLP maximum as calculated in (c) below.

-- (b) A loan will not be closed until the outstanding balance on the first-tier construction financing exceeds the principal amount and the entire loan must be used to pay down a portion of the then existing construction debt. - (c) The terms will be zero percent (0%) interest, thirty year balloon (no payments).
+- (a) Projects with 9% Tax Credits which meet the Agency's loan criteria are eligible for WHLP.
+As required under the legislation, these criteria support the financing of projects similar to those created under G.S.
+105-129.42.
+Applications in the Metro counties may not list WHLP as a funding source.
+For any application outside of the Metro counties with a commitment of local funds, the combination of local funds plus WHLP requested may not exceed the initial WHLP maximum as calculated in (c) below. - (b) A loan will not be closed until the outstanding balance on the first-tier construction financing exceeds the principal amount and the entire loan must be used to pay down a portion of the then existing construction debt. - (c) The terms will be zero percent (0%) interest, thirty year balloon (no payments).
 The Agency will take all eligible sources into consideration in setting the amount.
-The following percent of eligible basis will be the initial limit, and in no event will the amount exceed the statutory maximums.
+The following percent of eligible basis will be the initial limit, and in no event will the amount exceed the statutory maximum.